HitkoDev/breeze/readme.txt

 Breeze is a free, simple (yet powerful) and user-friendly WordPress Caching Plugin developed by the Cloudways team.
 It offers various options to optimize WordPress performance at various levels.
 It works equally great with WordPress, WordPress with WooCommerce and WordPress Multisite.

+**Breeze is in beta phase, therefore we recommend testing it on a Staging website before deploying on a live website.**

 Breeze excels in the following areas:

 * **Performance:** Breeze improves website speed and resource optimization.
 Other features include file level cache system, database cleanup, minification, support for Varnish cache and simplified CDN integration options.